JimmieM/BitHatcher/README.md

 ### What is this repository for? ###

-* Version 0.1
-* Angular 2 with Ionic Framework
+* AngularJS with Ionic Framework

 BitHatcher is an upcoming hybrid application, developed to be released for Android and iOS.

-The API is separated due easier version control.
-[Link](https://bitbucket.org/JimmieMagnussonConsulting/bithatcher-api)

 ### Frequently updated with news regarding API and client side ###